CLARENCE JAMES MOODY 1886–1915

 Buried Ypres Reservoir Cemetery grave ref I. A. 34

-Age 5 living Gringley on the Hill with father, a farmer and blacksmith, mother and siblings.
+Age 5 living Gringley on the Hill with father James 38, a farmer and blacksmith, mother Harriet (Lovelace) 38 and brothers Henry, age eleven, Bertrand, nine, and sisters Ellen, thirteen, Sarah, six, and Julia, two, and farm servant Harry Staples.

 From Nottinghamshire Great War Roll of Honour: ‘James was one of two blacksmiths in Gringley at this time, his premises were on High Street close to Gosforth House’.

-Age 15 living with parents, James, blacksmith, Harriet Lovelee, brother Bertrand, sisters, Sarah, Harriet and Victoria.
+Age 15 living with father, James, blacksmith, mother Harriet, brother Bertrand, sisters, Sarah, Harriet 9 and Victoria 3.

 Rank: Shoeing Smith